nhn/tui.pagination/docs/getting-started.md

 ### Write a wrapper element

-A wrapper element should have `tui-pagination` as a class name.
+A wrapper element should have `tui-pagination` as a class name to apply tui-pagination's style.

 ```html
 <div id="pagination" class="tui-pagination"></div>